Warhammer Quest (video game series): Gameplay

 Warhammer Quest is a top-down turn-based dungeon crawler.
 The player controls a party of four warriors in search of treasure in the dungeons of The Old World.
 The dungeons are randomly generated.
+The rules are quite close to the original board game and in "hardcore mode" even less forgiving.

 Warhammer Quest 2 is set years after the events of the first game during Chaos' final assault on the Old World.
 Warhammer Quest 2 has full 3D polygonal graphics compared to the 2D top-down graphics of the first game.

 In Silver Tower, the party has to find eight fragments of a Chaos Amulet hidden in the titular dungeon and deal with the master of the tower, the Gaunt Summoner, and his minions.
 Silver Tower is a free-to-play gacha game where the player is enticed to spend money to buy lootboxes and random heroes.
-A multiplayer mode was added to the game on September 15, 2022.
+A multiplayer mode was added to the game on 15 September 2022.

 Release

 Warhammer Quest series was developed by Rodeo Games and Perchang Games, studios that are both based in Guildford, England.
-Warhammer Quest was announced on August 21, 2012, for release in spring 2013.
+Warhammer Quest was announced on 21 August 2012, for release in spring 2013.
 The game was showcased at UK Games Expo 2012.
-The iOS version was released on May 30, 2013.
+The iOS version was released on 30 May 2013.
 It uses Taurus game engine, the same engine from Rodeo's previous game, Hunters 2.
-An expansion, The Brutal Tribe, was released on October 3, 2013.
+An expansion, The Brutal Tribe, was released on 3 October 2013.
 Another expansion, The Undead Horde, was released in December 2013.
-PC, Linux and Mac versions were announced on December 15, 2014, for release on January 7, 2015.
-Android version was released on June 26, 2015.
+PC, Linux and Mac versions were announced on 15 December 2014, for release on 7 January 2015.
+Android version was released on 26 June 2015.
 PlayStation 4 and Xbox One versions were released in 2017, Nintendo Switch version was released in 2019.

 In July 2017, Warhammer Quest 2 was announced to be released in September 2017.
-The game was released eventually on October 19, 2017.
-Android version was released on April 11, 2018.
-The PC and Mac versions were released on January 30, 2019.
+The game was released eventually on 19 October 2017.
+Android version was released on 11 April 2018.
+The PC and Mac versions were released on 30 January 2019.
 Xbox One and Nintendo Switch versions were released in 2019, PlayStation 4 version was released in 2020.

-Silver Tower was released for Android and iOS on September 3, 2020.
-It was released for PC on June 3, 2021.
+Silver Tower was released for Android and iOS on 3 September 2020.
+It was released for PC on 3 June 2021.